250399/PyAud/README.md

 # PyAud
-Audio and video recording of any length.
+Audio and video recording of any duration.
 Audio and video will be saved separetely.
 Press q to exit.